Discovering and applying new and innovative economic development tools, models, policies, and programs

 Rex L. LaMore

 Dr. LaMore provides leadership at Michigan State University on a number of federal, foundation and privately funded research and outreach University/Community partnerships.
-His current research is focused on the role of arts and culture in entrepreneurial "creative capacity", and innovation in sustainable community and economic development.
+His current research has focused on the “Science of Domicology”.
+The term “Domicology” coined by Dr. LaMore, recognizes that our built environment has a life cycle and we should plan, design, use, reuse, and eventually deconstruct the structures in our built environment that maximizes the salvage of structural materials, ends blight and abandonment in our communities and creates a new circular economy ecosystem.
 A number of Dr. LaMore's publications, research reports and handbooks are available at the CCED Website.

 As the architect of the 1992 Outreach Partnership Act with Senator Don Riegle of Michigan, Dr. LaMore's work has affected the nature of University/Community partnerships nationwide.
 In 1995 he was the national recipient of the Community Development Society's Distinguished Service Award, in recognition of his leadership and sustained commitment to excellence in community development, received the prestigious Educator of the Year Award in 2008 from the Michigan Economic Developers Association and in 2011 was recognized by his peers at Michigan State University as a University Distinguished Academic Specialist.